Ruokangas Guitars: History

 2003 – Ruokangas Guitars publishes a new website design with online guitar configurator tool (based on an idea by Jarkko Lindholm) developed by graphics designer Junnu Vuorela, where one can visually choose colors, pickups, woods and parts online.
-Such configurators were rare at the time, the Japanese Kisekae Guitar Creator being the first internationally known commercial version (launched in 2000), but later on such tools have gained more popularity, as the technology has become more readily available and network speed has increased.
+Such configurators were rare at the time, with the Japanese Kisekae Guitar Creator being the first internationally known commercial version (launched in 2000), but later on such tools have gained more popularity, as the technology has become more readily available and network speed has increased.

 2004 – Luthier Tomi Nivala joins the Ruokangas team.
 Junnu Vuorela wins the MindTrek Award for productive innovations with the Ruokangas website design.
 Ruokangas launches a new guitar model – the Mojo.
 Ruokangas licences the Buzz Feiten Tuning System.

 2005 – Ruokangas Guitars attends The NAMM Show for the first time.
 Master's degree becomes available for luthiers in Finland.
 The "domestic" Ruokangas website ruokangas.fi is published.
-Ruokangas Guitars celebrates 10th Anniversary.
+Ruokangas Guitars celebrates its 10th Anniversary.

 2006 – Luthier Emma Elftorp, from Sweden, joins the Ruokangas team.

 2007 – Ruokangas Guitars attends the Fuzz Guitar Show in Gothenburg, Sweden.
 Co-operation with True Temperament company starts.

 2008 – The Hellcat, a new guitar model, is introduced.
 Ruokangas joins Facebook.
 Juha and Emma launch "The Project Unicorn" – new guitar design process open to public via YouTube.

 2009 – The Unicorn guitar model is introduced.
 Also the first Ruokangas bass model - the Steambass - is introduced.
 Juha receives his Master Luthier degree.
 Ruokangas is invited to exhibit at Montreal Guitar Show (discontinued in 2013), the annual high end event for the finest guitars in the world.
 Juha becomes one of the founding members (and the first chairman of the board) of The Guild Of Finnish Luthiers (Suomen Soitinrakentajien Kilta).

 2010 – The 4th employee, luthier Lari Lätti joins the Ruokangas team.
-The new Ruokangas website (developed by Juha Javanainen and Junnu Vuorela) and iPhone application (developed by MK&C in cooperation with Junnu Vuorela is launched in January.
+The new Ruokangas website (developed by Juha Javanainen and Junnu Vuorela) and iPhone application (developed by MK&C in cooperation with Junnu Vuorela) is launched in January.
 The website gets an Honorary Award in the Grand One 2010 competition – the Best Information Design category.
 Ruokangas exhibits again at the Montreal Guitar Show (MGS), and the show organization Salon de Guitare de Montréal orders a Ruokangas guitar to their Ste-Cat Collection.
 This is the first European guitar in the collection.